thewca/wca-regulations/wca-guidelines.md

 ### Numbering

 Guidelines are numbered in correspondence with related regulations.
-Note that mutiple Guidelines may correspond to the same Regulation, and some Guidelines correspond to Regulations that do not exist anymore.
+Note that multiple Guidelines may correspond to the same Regulation, and some Guidelines correspond to Regulations that do not exist anymore.

 ### Labels